evacaribbean/JavaConsole-Basics/README.md

 ```
 <br>

-Additional notes and comments will be in each `class file`.
+Additional notes and comments will be in each `Java file`.
 <br><br><br><br>

 ## Input/Output